DivyPrakashTiwari/c_Language_Programs/README.md

 # C-Language-Programs
-Title: C Playground: Explore core concepts in C This repository serves as a comprehensive learning ground for anyone interested in mastering the C programming language.
+C Playground: Explore core concepts in C This repository serves as a comprehensive learning ground for anyone interested in mastering the C programming language.
 It includes a diverse collection of programs that progressively explore all fundamental concepts of C.
 ## C-Language-Programs: Explore Core Concepts in C

 This README accompanies the C-Language-Programs repository, designed to be a comprehensive learning resource for anyone interested in mastering the C programming language.